On Integer Programming, Discrepancy, and Convolution: Preliminaries

-\end{theorem} The proof of the bound $m\Delta$ is due to Sevastyanov~\cite{sevast-steinitz} (see also~\cite{DBLP:conf/soda/EisenbrandW18} for a good overview).
+\end{theorem} The proof of the bound $m\Delta$ is due to Sevastyanov~\cite{sevast-steinitz} (see also~\cite{DBLP:journals/talg/EisenbrandW20} for a good overview).
 Our algorithmic results rely on a similar, but weaker property.
 Roughly speaking, we only need that there is some $j \approx t/2$ with $\lVert \sum_{i=1}^j v^{(\pi(i))} \rVert$ being small.
 All other partial sums are insignificant.
-As it is a weaker property, we can hope for better bounds than $m\Delta$.

-The bounds we need come from discrepancy theory.
-Let us state some useful definitions and results. \begin{definition} For a matrix $A\in\mathbb R^{m\times n}$ we define its discrepancy as
+As it is a weaker property, we can hope for better bounds than $m\Delta$, which is indeed true.
+The bounds we need come from discrepancy theory, for which we now state relevant definitions and results. \begin{definition} For a matrix $A\in\mathbb R^{m\times n}$ its discrepancy is

 \end{definition} Discrepancy theory originates in the problem of coloring the elements of a ground set with two colors such that a given family of subsets are all colored evenly, i.e., the number of elements of each color is approximately the same.
 When $A$ is the incidence matrix of this family of sets, $z$ in the definition above gives a coloring and the $\ell_\infty$ norm its discrepancy.
 Discrepancy, however, is also studied for arbitrary matrices.
 If $A$ is the matrix of a linear program as in our case, this definition corresponds to finding an integral solution that approximates $x=(1/2,\dotsc,1/2)^T$.
 Our algorithm is based on dividing a solution into two similar parts.
 Therefore, discrepancy is a natural measure.
-However, we need a definition that is stable under restricting to a subset of the columns. \begin{definition} We define the hereditary discrepancy of a matrix $A\in\mathbb R^{m\times n}$ as
+However, we need a definition that is stable when restricting to a subset of the columns. \begin{definition} The hereditary discrepancy of a matrix $A\in\mathbb R^{m\times n}$ is